 Under the Pensions Act 2008, all employers are required to provide a workplace pension for their employees, unless the employee opts out.
 This requirement is known as automatic enrolment (or auto-enrolment for short) and it applies to employees who work in the UK, earn at least £10,000 per year and are aged between 22 and the State Pension age.

-Under the scheme, there must be a minimum total contribution of 8% of an employee’s qualifying earnings into this workplace pension, with employers paying at least 3% (see here for the latest rates, which are subject to change).
+Under the scheme, there must be a minimum total contribution of 8% of an employee’s qualifying earnings into this workplace pension, with employers paying at least 3%.
+These figures are accurate as of the 2020/21 tax year.

 Companies which have at least two directors with an employment contract are required to auto enrol these directors, unless they opt out.
 A sole company director with an employment contract does not need to be auto enrolled, but they can have an occupational pension.